-On these bases, the Complainant concludes that the Respondent has registered and is using the disputed domain name <saintgobainpartners.com> in bad faith.
+Accordingly, the Complainant alleges that the disputed domain name was registered and is being used in bad faith.

 RESPONDENT:

 NO ADMINISTRATIVELY COMPLIANT RESPONSE HAS BEEN FILED.

 RIGHTS

 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).